What is asymptomatic bacteriuria?

 How is it diagnosed?

 Your healthcare provider may examine you.
-Your provider may ask you to provide 2 urine samples about a week apart.
+Your provider may ask you to provide urine samples.
 The urine samples will be tested for bacteria.
 You may also have some blood tests.

 If you have bacteria in your urine more than once, you may have:

-The IVP and ultrasound scan can show problems in the urinary tract.
+The IVP and ultrasound scan can show problems in the urinary tract, like kidney stones or other blockages.

 How is it treated?